 Dice up 4 onions, allow eyeballs 2 minutes to stop watering (Me = 5 minutes).

-A really sharp knife is your BFF when processing any sort of freezer meals.
+A really sharp knife is your BFF when processing any sort of meal prep, this is NO exception.
 If you have the opportunity to splurge on yourself or someone wants to give you a gift, these are a few excellent choices.

 I can personally vouch for Victorinox knives.
 I’ve slowly been collecting a full set for about 8 years now.
 They are by FAR my favorite.
 And they make getting kitchen utensils for a gift completely worth it!